Troubleshooting PPT2HTML problems

 Are other add-ins interfering with PPT2HTML?

-Try running the installer for PPT2HTML again.
+If you haven't already done so, run the installer for PPT2HTML again.
 Sometimes that can solve problems with add-in conflicts.
 If that doesn't help, try disabling or uninstalling other add-ins, particularly so-called COM add-ins.
 You can get a list of installed add-ins by running a diagnostics report (see below)

 If none of the suggestions above helps, but PPT2HTML or at least the MasterBar loads, send us a diagnostics report.
 A diagnostics report gives us a tremendous amount of information we can use to troubleshoot the problem.
 Here's how to create one: